April 2010

 The virtues of boredom

-In a small, acidic book (De la France, translated by Alain Paruit, L'Herne), Emil Cioran gave an answer to the French malaise.
-He explained how much he cared about boredom, but he distinguished two kinds of boredom: the one that opens "its doors to infinity," "as an extension into the spiritual of an immanent void of being," and the one that Continue reading
+In a short, acerbic book (On France, translated by Alain Paruit, L'Herne), Emil Cioran offered an answer to the French malaise.
+He explained how much he valued boredom, but he distinguished between two kinds: the kind that opens "its doors to infinity," "as a spiritual extension of an immanent void of being," and the kind that… Continue reading

 -

-Notes on The Child of Voluptuousness
+Notes on The Child of Pleasure

 -

-Notes on History of Catholicism
+Notes on the History of Catholicism

-Notes from Jean-Pierre Moisset's History of Catholicism (chapter 9: The Shock of Modernity (mid-18th century — 1870). p.
-394. The ritual of touching the scrofula at the end of the coronation, still practiced, is losing its credibility.
-Symptomatically, the formula of imposition, the formula of laying on of hands is changing.
-It was "the king Continue reading
+Notes from Jean-Pierre Moisset's *Histoire du catholicisme* (chapter 9: *Le choc de la modernité (mid-18th century – 1870)*, p.
+394).
+The ritual of touching for scrofula after the coronation, still practiced, is losing its prestige.
+Symptomatically, the formula for the laying on of hands is changing.
+It was "the king… Continue reading